egison/typed-egison/README.md

 # Typed Egison
 This is a derivation of Egison.
-The purpose of this project is to make Egison a static typed language.
+The purpose of this project is to make Egison a statically typed language.
-This document is focused on the type system of Egison and written for developer of Egison.
+This document is focused on the type system of Egison and written for developers of Egison.
 You can test codes started with `>` in the Typed Egison interpreter.

 ## How to install and Run Interpreter
-I assume you use linux.
+I assume you use Linux.
 Please use following commands to build Typed Egison.
 ```
 git clone git@github.com:egison/typed-egison.git